albertattard/java-boot-camp/02 - Data Types.md

 }
 ```

-The string has a method called `length()`, which returns the number of bytes (not necessary letters) the string is consuming.
+The `String` type has a method called `length()`, which returns the number of bytes (not necessary letters) the string requires to store our string in memory.
 The above program prints.

 ```bash
 The string 'Hello 🌎' is 8 bytes (not necessary letters) long